 Your event planning team roles might include:

-- Event Planning Lead: oversees the full event
+- Event Planning Lead: Oversees the full event

-- Item Procurement Lead: secures items and experiences
+- Item Procurement Lead: Secures items and experiences

-- Marketing Coordinator: manages email, flyers, and social media
+- Marketing Coordinator: Manages email, flyers, and social media

-- Volunteer Manager: recruits and trains volunteers
+- Volunteer Manager: Recruits and trains volunteers

-- Finance/Checkout Coordinator: oversees payments
+- Finance/Checkout Coordinator: Oversees payments

 Just as important is communication with your team.
 Regular check-ins keep everyone on track and prevent issues from falling through the cracks.
 For a six-month timeline, you might hold monthly meetings at first, and shift to weekly check-ins as the auction approaches.